MrYsLab/telemetrix/docs/dht.md

 ### Add a New Client Report Handler

 <p><b>1.
-Add An Entry For The DHT Report To The Report Dipatch Dictionary</b></p>
+Add An Entry For The DHT Report To The Report Dispatch Dictionary</b></p>
 The report_dispatch dictionary uses report ID values as a key to look up the handler for the incoming report.
-To add a new entry, the dictionary update method is used.
+The dictionary update method is used when adding a new entry into the dispatch dictionary.

 ```
 # The report_dispatch dictionary is used to process